silshack/inls161fall2016/_posts/2016-10-17-scripting.md

 To see your path, use the following command:

 ```
-tommytester:~/workspace/helper-scripts (master) $ echo $PATH
+tommytester:~/workspace (master) $ echo $PATH
 /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games
-tommytester:~/workspace/helper-scripts (master) $
+tommytester:~/workspace (master) $
 ```

-These are all the directories from which you can execute a program.
+These are all the directories where the terminal will look when you try to run a program or script.
+If something isn't in any of these directories, the `.` will tell the terminal to look in your current location.

 Finally, we want to add a "Hello!" to ourselves, and use our GitHub username.
 We will add the same command as before, substituting our GitHub username for world, so that the script looks like this (I've used my own name here):